Skip to main content

 If a genetic test reveals a predisposition for a future condition, your health insurer cannot penalize you for it.
 The law creates a space where your genetic makeup cannot be used against you in the context of securing healthcare coverage.

 In the workplace, the protections are similarly direct.
-An employer with more than 15 staff members is prohibited from using in decisions about hiring, firing, promotions, or job assignments.
+An employer with more than 15 staff members is prohibited from using your genetic information in decisions about hiring, firing, promotions, or job assignments.
 The law asserts that your genetic code is not relevant to your current ability to perform a job.
 Furthermore, employers are restricted from requesting, requiring, or purchasing this information, and any genetic data they might legally possess must be kept confidential and stored in a separate medical file.

 Where the Protections End